Dadajon/dl-with-big-data/assignments/assignment3/README.md

 7. Evaluate models on test dataset (print classification report)

 ### Summary
+The Iris Dataset contains four features (length and width of sepals and petals) of 50 samples of three species of Iris (Iris setosa, Iris virginica and Iris versicolor).
+These measures were used to create a linear discriminant model to classify the species.
+The dataset is often used in data mining, classification and clustering examples and to test algorithms.
 <div align="center">
     <img src="images/iris1.png">
     <img src="images/iris2.png">
 </div>

 ### Graphs